Brad Pit And Neri Oxman Relationship Revealed After Photograph Of Rumored Couple Surfaces

 When both Brad and Jennifer became single, rumors emerged about their potential reconciliation.
 However, with the Troy actor reportedly casually dating the MIT professor, Aniston and Pitt getting back together seems like a longshot.

 Angelina Jolie is also rumored to be in a new relationship.
-The former couple share six children: Maddox, 16, Pax, 14, Zahara, 13, Shiloh, 11, and Vivienne and Knox.
+The former couple share six children: Maddox, 16, Pax, 14, Zahara, 13, Shiloh, 11, and Vivienne and Knox, 9.

 Jolie filed for divorce and made several claims against Pitt, which led to a child abuse investigation in which the actor was cleared.